 Exploitation concerns of this kind, or at least most of them, can be taken care of by utilizing some version of the Erin-Harris proposal (discussed above) since this is designed to ensure that organ sellers receive just rewards and adequate care, whilst also going a long way towards ensuring that the distribution of organs to transplant recipients is fair.
 And while there may be some practical obstacles to creating such a system there seem no reasons to suppose that it is impossible in principle.

 There is, however, another sense of ‘exploitation’.
 This is:

 … the idea of wrongful use and may occur when there are no financial or commercial dimensions to the transaction.
 A classic case here would be where it is claimed that lovers may exploit one another, that is, use one another in some wrongful way.
-The most familiar of such wrongful ways in this context might be where it is claimed that one partner uses the other or treats the other merely as a ‘sex object’ (Harris 1985, 120).
+The most familiar of such wrongful ways in this context might be where it is claimed that one partner uses the other or treats the other merely as a ‘sex object’ (1992, 120).